roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

+===

- ****** Stone and the Gangster's Girls ****** bygeronimo_appleby© Soon, when Amy became so aroused that her pussy squelched and farted, goo sliding out of her to dribble along the crease of her arse, I was tugging at myself with urgency.
+Soon, when Amy became so aroused that her pussy squelched and farted, goo sliding out of her to dribble along the crease of her arse, I was tugging at myself with urgency.

  Amy raised her legs and, with the dildo hanging out of her, held her knees with one hand as she rolled onto her side.
 In this position, knees together and her labia clamped around the rubber cock, Amy reached back and took hold of the shaft with a backhand grip.